dr-jts/recipes/treats/bars.md

 3. Add flour and salt and blend.
 Mixture will be very dry
 4. Pat into a 9x9 pan lined with parchment paper (bottom only is fine)
 5. Bake at 350 for 35 min
 6. Remove from oven and cut into bars in pan.
 Prick bars with fork.
-Sprinkle with sugar topping.
+Sprinkle with sugar.
 Cool and remove bars
-7. Optional: dip into melted chocolate
+7. Optional: partially dip into melted chocolate